govau/design-system-site/content/get-started/starter-pack.md

 ## Kickstart your project with our Starter Pack

 Grab our Starter Pack to get up and running faster.
-It comes with project folders and is setup ready to build.
+It comes with project folders and a setup ready to build.
 It includes our modules and some great npm scripts.